 Lean manufacturing is all about the relentless elimination of waste.
 And the thinking behind lean presumes that everything can be continuously removed that is unnecessary.
 OEE is a great tool to use in this effort because it allows manufacturers to understand and quantify the sources of the six big losses.

-Learn more about the Six Big Losses framework.
+Learn more: The Six Big Losses framework

 It makes sense then that OEE is a lean manufacturing metric because it is a practical way to monitor and categorize equipment-related losses in manufacturing.

 Moreover, it helps manufacturers understand where they should focus their process improvement efforts.

 Which industries are best suited to using OEE?
 As much as we would love to say all of them, OEE has a sweet spot: industries with expensive machines, high output, and a higher degree of automation.
 Nevertheless, our experience shows that with creative approaches, you can apply OEE as a concept to almost any production process.

 It is not surprising then to see that Evocon’s OEE software has been applied in numerous manufacturing industries.
 So far, we have clients in 14 different industries, ranging from food and beverages to pharma and metal.
 The reason for its broad application comes down to its usefulness in maximizing production output and optimizing cost.

 That said, manufacturers with repetitive, discrete and batch production are ideal.
 That is manufacturers whose output can easily be counted, such as pieces, length, volume, bulk produce, etc.

 Industries, where OEE is usually more complex to apply, are continuous process industries and job shops (i.e., one-off production).
 An example of the former would be an oil refinery.
 While it is true that oil refineries have expensive machines, high output, and a high degree of automation, the difference is the use of a continuous production process.